-This approach is central to delivering the Councils' Business Plan objectives of improving the quality of life of local people, by building sustainable and thriving communities through empowerment, enabling and capacity building.
+This approach is central to delivering the East Suffolk Business Plan objectives of improving the quality of life of local people, by building sustainable and thriving communities through empowerment, enabling and capacity building.

-We will work with and bring local people together across identified areas of economic and community interest, based upon a number of factors, including:
+We will work with and bring local people together across identified areas of economic and community interest, based upon a number of factors:

 The active co-operation and leadership of district councillors is essential for the successful delivery of the Enabling Communities Strategy.

 They will be supported by community based staff and Community Action Suffolk.
 Additional support will be provided by others working for the district council, county council, the police, voluntary and private sectors and in health.
 These will include sector specialists in areas such as economic development, education, planning, highways, housing, coast and flood management, tourism, resort or countryside management.

 The district councillors have a crucial role in identifying, engaging, inspiring and working with key local representatives, community activists, and businesses – basically, the 'movers and shakers' in each local area.